-Filipinos remember super typhoon Yolanda´s disaster and they pray at a mass grave
+Filipinos remember super typhoon Yolanda´s disaster and they pray at a mass grave in Tacloban

 TACLOBAN CITY, THE PHILIPPINES: Life goes on but November 8th will always be a special non-working day, a day to remember.
 When families light candles and offer prayers for victims of Yolanda.
 This is the place worst-hit by a tropic super-typhoon and the Filipino offer prayers to thousands who lost their lives in the disaster.